gabenespoli/dotfiles/keymap.md

 ### Semicolon Layer

-Arrow keys and navigation cluster, shifted number row, and media keys.
+Arrow keys and navigation cluster, shifted number row, and volume.
 In Finder.app, `;-u` and `;-o` actually send `Cmd-Up` and `Cmd-Dn`, to navigate up and down the directory tree.